So your toddler is exhibiting signs of becoming or has become very fussy. The first thing to do is not panic and read on…

 Get them involved

 Get them involved in producing the meal in any way you can.
 I understand they have an attention span of seconds, but anything they can do to be involved will help.
 I will give you lots of ideas of ways to involve toddlers in the kitchen soon (it’s simpler than you think).
+The photo above is my daughter simply tossing a salad.

 Are they really hungry?